-Inheritance tax is usually due at a rate of 40% on the portion of your estate that exceeds £325,000.
+Inheritance tax is usually charged at a rate of 40% on the portion of your estate that exceeds £325,000.

-An extra tax-free threshold of £175,000 - known as the residence nil-rate band - is available in certain conditions.
-These include leaving the family home, or share of the family home, to direct descendants.
+An extra tax-free threshold of $\pm 175,000 - \text{known}$ as the residence nil-rate band (RNRB) - is available in certain conditions.
+These include if you leave the family home, or a share of the family home, to direct descendants.

-The residence nil-rate band (RNRB) gives a total potential tax-free threshold of \pm 500,000 for individuals - or \pm 1m for married couples or civil partners.
-However, the RNRB reduces by \pm 1 for every \pm 2 of value by which an estate exceeds the \pm 2m taper threshold.
-If on the first death the estate is left to the spouse or civil partner, the taper is applied on the second death.
+The RNRB gives a total potential tax-free threshold of up to \pm 500,000 for individuals - or \pm 1m for married couples or civil partners.
+However, the band reduces by \pm 1 for every \pm 2 of value by which an estate exceeds the \pm 2m taper threshold.
+If the estate is left to the surviving spouse or civil partner on the first death, the taper is applied on the second death.